CHOREOGRAPHERS IN RESIDENCY 2025/26

 K3 develops exchange formats for choreographers with various partner organisations from all over the world: For one month at a time, choreographers and dance makers from Hamburg and abroad change their place of work.
 The exchange formats are accompanied by digital workshops and meetings for networking.
 More information about the exchange formats can be found here.

-In the season 24/25 there will be exchanges with NAVE in Santiago de Chile in Chile, the Centre de Création O Vertigo in Montréal, Canada and Artworks from Greece.
-Moreover, international choreographers are coming to Hamburg in cooperation with Artworks from Greece, the New Italian Dance platform (NID) in Italy, the Lithuainian Dance Information Centre in Vilnius, Lithuania.
+In the season 24/25 there will be exchanges with NAVE in Santiago de Chile in Chile as well as Dance Nucleus in Singapore.
+Moreover, international choreographers are coming to Hamburg in cooperation with Pro Helvetia Switzerland, the New Italian Dance platform (NID) in Italy, the Trois-C-L in Luxemburg, Onassis Stegi in Greece and the ERA Center in Kampala, Uganda.
 All choreographers from abroad choreographers will be at K3 in August.
-They are: Dian Carvajal, Nate Yaffe, Konstantina Barkouli-Gavri, Luna Cenere, Daniele Ninarello und Egle Nešukaityte.
-Hamburg choreographers Yolanda Morales and Sina Saberi are with their respective host organisation in September/October.
+They are: Anise (Hee Suhui), Alicia Kano, Andrea Gómez, Carla Redlich, Ivana Balabanova, Stefania Tansini, Joseph Tebandeke und Xenia V.Koghilaki.
+Hamburg choreographers Anand Dhanakoti and Sahra Abbassi are with their respective host organisation in course of the season.

 Funded by: